bigbluebutton/bigbluebutton.github.io/index.md

   * polling
   * breakout rooms

-(Of course, all these features are useful in a business meeting, but they are particularly useful in an online class).
+(Of course, all these features are still useful in a business meeting, but they are particularly useful in an online class).

 BigBlueButton can record your session for later playback.
 To support users with accessibility needs, BigBlueButton is compatible with JAWS screen reader (see our [accessibility statement](https://bigbluebutton.org/accessibility/)).